OpenCastle

 npx opencastle run

-Run the default task spec
+Run the default convoy spec

-npx opencastle run -f tasks/migration.yml
+npx opencastle run -f auth.convoy.yml

-Run a specific task file
+Run a specific convoy spec

 npx opencastle run --dry-run